pgillet/my-resume/webcontent/index.md

 Occupation or position held: **Founder of _Glue_ project**
 :date: From September 2013 to June 2014
 `Events` `Semantic Web` `Data curation` `Information Retrieval`
-Type of business or sector: Entrepreneurship, Startup
+_Type of business or sector_: Entrepreneurship, Startup
 _Main activities & responsibilities_: Development
 Idea: **_Development of a platform of [data curation](http://en.wikipedia.org/wiki/Content_curation) for cultural events._**